eliseo-montana/Structured-Products-Pricer/README.md

 # Structured-Products-Pricer
  Pricing of structured equity products in Python.
-Covers payoff simulation, sensitivity analysis and visualisation.
-More products coming soon.
+Covers payoff simulation, sensitivity analysis and visualisation.Airbag Note and Partially Principal Protected Note for the moment, more products are coming soon.